Frequently Asked Questions

 All submissions to the Catalyst Fund will receive emailed acknowledgement.
-If you submit a pre-proposal form but do not receive email notification, please contact the Catalyst Fund Manager to confirm successful submission.
+If you submit a proposal but do not receive email notification, please contact the Catalyst Fund Manager to confirm successful submission.
 You can access your applicant profile on our online application portal at any time to review the history and status of your submissions.
-However note that status updates will not be posted until the entire pre-proposal review process is completed, at which point all applicants will receive email notification of their status (on May 1).
-Applicants invited to submit full proposals will then receive access to the full proposal application process on the online application portal.
+However, note that status updates will not be posted until the entire proposal review process is completed, at which point all applicants will receive email notification of their status (in July 2021).

 The Catalyst Fund is a program of the Network for Landscape Conservation.
-The Network is governed by a 34-person Coordinating Committee that is comprised of conservation leaders from the nonprofit, private, public, academic, tribal, and philanthropic sectors across North America who are responsible for the strategic direction of the Network and its programs.
-The Network is legally a fiscally sponsored project of the Center of Large Landscape Conservation (CLLC), which administers the Fund and makes final decisions on Catalyst Fund disbursements.
+The Network is legally a fiscally sponsored project of the Center for Large Landscape Conservation (CLLC), which administers the Fund and makes final decisions on Catalyst Fund disbursements.
 As such, grant agreements will be executed between grantees and CLLC.

-A grant review committee composed of collaborative landscape conservation experts from across the country and representing multiple sectors and perspectives has been assembled to evaluate all proposals and make grant award recommendations.
-An Indigenous advisory committee leads the evaluation process for the Indigenous-led Partnerships portion of the Fund.
+A grant program committee composed of collaborative landscape conservation practitioners from across the country and representing multiple sectors and perspectives has been assembled to evaluate all proposals and make grant award recommendations.

 The field of collaborative landscape conservation is growing rapidly, and the people involved have much to learn from each other.
-Funded Partnerships will be invited to select one to two representatives to participate in a Peer Learning cohort that will last the length of the grant period.
-The program will consist of bi-monthly 60- to 90-minute calls or webinars as well as an annual in-person convening for peer exchange, training opportunities, and mutual inspiration (travel funding will be provided).
+Funded Partnerships will be invited to identify a leadership representation (e.g. Partnership coordinator or steering committee member) to participate in a Peer Learning cohort.
+Over two years, the cohort will convene monthly via virtual means for learning, exchange, inspiration, and growth.
+Conditions permitting, the cohort will also convene annually in person (travel funding will be provided by the Network).
 Network staff and leadership will also be available to help with problem-solving, providing background resources, and/or connecting grantees to other practitioners wrestling with similar issues.

 Grantees will be asked to provide a short, mid-grant written report as well as a final written report.
-Grantees will document how the Catalyst Fund grant was spentand to evaluate its impact.
+Grantees will document how the Catalyst Fund grant was spent and evaluate its impact.
 Additionally, the Network will track progress of funded Partnerships for five years after the grant period through a short annual survey.